Ronaldo and Van Dijk face off in Nations League final

 On Sunday, the hosts will be without veteran central defender Pepe, who broke his right shoulder against Switzerland.

-Koeman is expected to have all of his players available even though the Netherlands had one less day to rest for the final.
+Koeman, who played at the 1988 Euros, said he should have all of his players available even though the Netherlands had one less day to rest for the final.

 The winner on Sunday will be crowned the first champion of the competition UEFA created to give national teams more meaningful games and reduce the number of friendlies.